 I decided to move to a sheltered part of the range.
 This lane has been specifically constructed with a fence running the whole 60 yards on each side of the lane with each yard numbered.
-Once I had setup the target and rifle at the bench, I took a breather to calm the heart.
+Once I had set up the target and rifle at the bench, I took a breather to calm my heart.

 This final group, shots 111 to 120 were overlapping each other at a group size of 1/2 an inch or less than a five pence piece!